himanshujjp/Asterisk-AI-Voice-Agent/docs/AudioSocket with Asterisk_ Technical Summary for A.md

 5. **Two supported transport profiles**: ulaw@8k or PCM (slin@8k/slin16@16k).
 Pick one and keep the pipeline consistent.

 **Common Mistakes**
-- Assuming PCM16 is always little‑endian on the wire.
-Probe and swap when running `slin16`.
+- Misreading header endianness: TLV length is big‑endian, but audio payload for PCM types is always little‑endian per Asterisk.
+Do not swap bytes for AudioSocket PCM types.
 - Forcing 8 kHz linear PCM on a voice that only supports 24 kHz PCM or 8 kHz μ‑law.
 Request a supported format and resample at the transport boundary. [^3][^4]

 This configuration ensures **low latency** and **reliable real‑time streaming** for AI voice agents using Asterisk AudioSocket, while acknowledging real‑world profiles (8/16 kHz PCM and μ‑law) and provider constraints. [^2][^3][^4]